autoscan-lab/autOScan-agent/README.md

 ## What It Does

-`autOScan-agent` is a Next.js app: Google sign-in, chat, zip upload, inline grading.
-The server agent lives at `src/app/api/chat/route.ts` (OpenAI Agents SDK) and uses Groq (Llama 3.3 70B) plus your **autOScan-engine** for `/setup` and `/grade`.
-Chat state in MongoDB; uploads and exports in Cloudflare R2.
-UI tokens are described in `docs/DESIGN.md`.
+`autOScan-agent` is a web chat app for running autOScan grades without leaving the browser.
+Sign in with Google, upload a submissions zip, provide the assignment name, and the assistant runs the grader and returns a clean results summary in chat.
+Chat history is saved in MongoDB, and uploaded files plus grading run metadata are stored in Cloudflare R2.

 ---

 ## Features

-- Grading, student list/detail, manual grade bump, Excel export via agent tools
-- Attachments to R2; latest run + export metadata in the same bucket
+- Single tool surface for grading: `grade_submissions(assignment_name)`
+- Grading from attached zip files in chat
+- Compact markdown results table (`studentId`, `status`, `grade`)
-- Durable chat id + messages (Mongo) so sessions survive reloads
+- Durable chat id + messages in MongoDB (sessions survive reloads)
+- Run artifacts in R2 (uploads + latest run pointer per user)

 ---